March 13, 2021

 Mallard Lake offers a public boat launch and easy access to incredible fishing.
 There’s even a fishing pier which has access via wheelchair, and is known for an abundance of catfish, redear and bluegill sunfish, and crappie—in addition to largemouth bass of course.

+We all know that largemouth bass fishing can sometimes be difficult - but bass get so large in size that anglers love the challenge!
 On February 28, 2012, Paul Crowder caught a 16 lb, 5 oz largemouth bass on Lake Dunn (71 acres) in Cross County Arkansas.
 While this bass was one ounce larger than the previous record holder—Aaron Mardis—it was later determined that Crowder did not possess a valid fishing license at the time of his catch.

 For that reason, Crowder’s catch was invalidated in the eyes of the state of Arkansas.
 Crowder’s bass is not listed in Arkansas’ state record books, and Crowder was subsequently charged due to his illegal action.